Mother of black man shot dead by white Dallas officer wonders if race played pivotal role

 It was not immediately clear how the officer got into the apartment or what other factors might have led to the shooting.

-The officer involved was placed on administrative leave while the police fepartment and the Dallas County District Attorney’s Office conduct a joint investigation.
+The officer involved was placed on administrative leave while the police department and the Dallas County District Attorney’s Office conduct a joint investigation.

 Dallas' police chief, U. Renee Hall, said Friday that the officer would be charged with manslaughter, but as of Saturday afternoon, the warrant hadn't been issued; Texas Rangers, who are conducting an independent investigation, asked the department to hold off because they needed more time to look into the shooting.